We are sorry, this course is not open for registration yet.

 Lodging listed below may change due to ongoing camp improvements and COVID.
 We will update as necessary.

 Each camper requests the lodging that best meets her/his needs on a first come basis.
 Campers from the previous year have the option to return to their housing or upgrade (if available) before general registration opens.

-2023 Housing: Due to COVID we prefer only to put people that know each other into multiple occupancy cabins.
-We will do our best to work with campers that want to stay on the property and need roommates.
+2024 Housing: We will do our best to work with campers that want to stay on the property and need roommates.
 This may mean that commuting may be an option if your housing choice is not available.

 There are a limited number of compact single rooms with their own small private bathroom.
 The single rooms are best for one adult or a couple and one or two dogs due to limited floor space and may require stacking crates.

 Also available are private single rooms that share a Jack & Jill bathroom with one other room.
 Limited number.
 Rooms are small.
 Crates may need to be stacked.